After hearing all the benefits of college savings, the most common question we hear from parents is:

 If you don’t start preparing early for your child’s future, you may face a pretty steep reality.
-You may be forced to take out expensive student loans (with 8% annual interest–ouch!), borrow against your house, delay your retirement or, worst of all, tell your child they can’t go to college because you can’t afford it.
+You may be forced to take out expensive student loans (with 8% annual interest–ouch!) or credit cards, borrow against your house, delay your retirement or, worst of all, tell your child they can’t go to college because you can’t afford it.

 This isn’t meant to be scare-mongering–it’s the stark reality of not preparing.
 We don’t want you to be in that place 10, 15 or even 18 years from now.
 If you start now, you will reap the rewards later and get peace of mind about your child’s future.